Industry Expectations and Skill Demands in Quantum Software Testing: Background

 \subsection{Hard and Soft Skills for Software Testing}

-Software testing has evolved from a technical validation activity into a socio-technical practice that combines analytical reasoning, communication, and collaborative problem solving \cite{florea2019skills, valle2023soft}.
-Early research conceptualized testing as a rigorous and creative process that requires structured thinking and strong analytical capabilities \cite{whittaker2002software}.
-As software systems have become more complex and globally distributed, testing professionals are now expected to integrate technical proficiency with human-centered competencies to ensure that quality assurance activities remain effective in dynamic development environments \cite{kassab2017software, kochhar2019practitioners}.
-Studies have shown that the ability to design and automate tests, interpret results, and communicate findings to multidisciplinary teams has become essential to achieving reliability and efficiency in modern software projects \cite{florea2018software, gurcan2022evolution}.
+Early work already framed testing as a rigorous yet creative activity requiring structured thinking \cite{whittaker2002software}.
+As software systems and development organizations have grown more complex and distributed, testers are increasingly expected to combine technical proficiency with human-centered competencies to sustain effective quality assurance in dynamic environments \cite{florea2019skills, valle2023soft, kassab2017software, kochhar2019practitioners}.

-Empirical investigations of industry practice demonstrate that testing requires both hard and soft skills that operate in complementary ways \cite{valle2023soft}.
-Hard skills refer to the technical knowledge necessary to execute, automate, and evaluate tests, including proficiency with programming languages, databases, testing frameworks, and continuous integration tools \cite{florea2019global, florea2019skills}.
-Soft skills encompass interpersonal and cognitive abilities such as teamwork, adaptability, communication, and critical thinking \cite{sanchez2020beyond, valle2023soft}.
-Surveys of practitioners reveal that testers who combine these domains perform more effectively, as technical expertise alone is insufficient to manage the ambiguity and coordination demands inherent to large-scale software projects \cite{florea2018software, sanchez2020beyond}.
-The ability to collaborate, negotiate priorities, and understand user perspectives has therefore become integral to the professional identity of software testers.
+Empirical studies show that effective testing combines complementary hard and soft skills \cite{valle2023soft}.
+Hard skills include the technical knowledge to implement, automate, and evaluate tests (e.g., programming, test frameworks, and CI tooling) \cite{florea2019global, florea2019skills}.
+Soft skills cover interpersonal and cognitive abilities—such as communication, teamwork, and critical thinking—that help testers navigate ambiguity and coordination in large projects \cite{sanchez2020beyond, florea2018software, valle2023soft}.
+Practitioner surveys suggest that technical expertise alone is insufficient; collaboration and priority negotiation are therefore central to the tester role \cite{florea2018software, sanchez2020beyond}.